 During the late Victorian period and into the twentieth century, women’s supernatural fiction became much darker as newer, more ominous presences emerged beside the traditional figure of the ghost.
 Women’s weird fiction in these decades incorporated other themes besides the primarily domestic concerns of earlier supernatural fiction, and, while many later stories are still concerned with gender, they also explore more universal imaginings of fear, unease, and dread.
 This collection surveys a variety of these experimental forms to show how women moved beyond the traditional ghost story and into areas of weird fiction and dark fantasy.

-Published by Handheld Press in October 2019.
-Read the many glowing reviews and order here.
+Published by Handheld Press in 2019.
+Order here.